Bà Rịa–Vũng Tàu province: Infrastructure

-BRVT serves as a major trade gateway for Vietnam due to its proximity to industrial zones, port complex, major highways, and transshipment routes.
+Bà Rịa–Vũng Tàu serves as a major trade gateway for Vietnam due to its proximity to industrial zones, port complex, major highways, and transshipment routes.
 Infrastructure investments in the province have not only increased connectivity within the province but also with neighboring economic hubs such as Ho Chi Minh City and Đồng Nai province.

 Ports

-BRVT is a major gateway for international shipments in Southeast Asia, due to the Cai Mep–Thị Vải port complex.
+Bà Rịa–Vũng Tàu is a major gateway for international shipments in Southeast Asia, due to the Cái Mép–Thị Vải port complex.
 The port system ranks among the major ports in the region and one of only 19 in the world capable of handling 190,000 deadweight tonnage (DWT) vessels.

 Container ships from this port complex are capable of transporting goods to Europe as well as North America.
-In addition, the province is also around 70 km from Ho Chi Minh City's Cát Lái port.
+In addition, the province is also around 70 km from Ho Chi Minh City's Cát Lái port, the busiest port in the city before the expansion of the city.

 The government is also planning to increase investments in the development of terminals and road infrastructure to increase connectivity, efficiency, and port capacity.

 Airports

-The Tân Sơn Nhất International Airport in Ho Chi Minh City is less than 90 km from the province and around 70 km from the Cai Mep–Thị Vải port complex.
+The Tân Sơn Nhất International Airport in Ho Chi Minh City is less than 90 km from the province and around 70 km from the Cái Mép–Thị Vải port complex.

 In addition, the new Long Thành International Airport which is under construction is only around 30 minutes from the port complex and 50 km from the province.

 Highways

 The province has access to major national highways such as National Highway 51 and National Highway 1.
-In addition, expressways such as Ho Chi Minh City – Long Thành – Dầu Giây Expressway, Biên Hòa - Vũng Tàu expressway, and Bến Lức - Long Thành highway (to open in 2020) further increase connectivity with the surrounding provinces.
+In addition, expressways such as Ho Chi Minh City – Long Thành – Dầu Giây Expressway, Biên Hòa–Vũng Tàu Expressway, Bến Lức – Long Thành Expressway (HCMC Ring Road 3; to open in 2026), and the upcoming HCMC Ring Road 4 further increase connectivity with the surrounding provinces.

 Within the province, the connectivity between ports or industrial zones with the national roadway systems is supported by numerous regional highways, port roads, and industrial zone roads.

+Railway

+A rapid transit connects with the province's cities are Bà Rịa, Vũng Tàu and Phú Mỹ with Long Thành International Airport was planned.

 Industrial zones

-As of August 2018, there are 15 industrial parks in BRVT, including nine which are operational with an average occupancy rate of 47 percent.
+As of August 2018, there are 15 industrial parks in BRVT, including nine which are operational with an average occupancy rate of 47 per cent.
 There are currently 339 projects in local industrial parks, including 162 foreign and 177 domestic projects.

 The locality is also home to two industrial parks that specialize in supporting industries, Phú Mỹ 3 and Đá Bạc.